bnch/bancho/README.md

 4. Run the executable again
 5. Add what's below in that big gray box with those 127.0.0.1 things to your hosts file.
+6. Connect to osu.ppy.sh in your browser, and sign up.
-6. Open up stable fallback and then... profit?
+7. Open up stable fallback and then... profit?

 ```
 127.0.0.1 osu.ppy.sh